 Once you’ve narrowed down the broad category for your jewelry business, it’s time to carve out a niche for your products.
-Start by defining your ideal customer (classic, trendsetter, brides, socially conscious consumers, etc.), and decide whether your products are occasion-specific (wedding, party, everyday, etc.) This will determine how you market them to your audience.
+Start by defining your ideal customer (classic, trendy, brides, socially conscious consumers, etc.) and decide whether your products are occasion specific (wedding, party, everyday, etc.).
+This will determine how you market them to your audience.

-Success as a newbie in any facet of the fashion industry depends on strong aesthetic, unique design/product, and consistent branding.
-Before working with a designer to develop your branding and before designing individual pieces, run through a few exercises to define your overall signature.
+Success as a newbie in any facet of the fashion industry depends on strong aesthetic, unique design, and consistent branding.
+Before working with a designer to develop your branding and before designing individual pieces, run through a few exercises to define your overall signature style.

 Depending on how you like to get inspired, you may set up Pinterest boards, design your own digital mood boards, use a jewelry design mobile app, or even assemble inspiration physically on a bulletin board or in a sketchbook.

-Clip ideas from fashion and jewelry blogs.
 Collect images, colors, and textures from nature, architecture, fashion, or travel, and then identify themes that emerge.
-Never stop being inspired, says Anestopoulous.
-"I’m always drawing inspiration, collecting inspirational images, no matter where I am.”
+Never stop being inspired, says Corinne.
+“I’m always drawing inspiration and collecting inspirational images, no matter where I am.”

 Branding refers to the more tactical elements that represent your brand visually—logo, packaging, website.
 Once you’ve established your products’ aesthetic and nailed your customer profile, it should be easier to identify an overall look that will define your brand.
 This is an essential step, even for a small business, so don’t rush it.

-On the low-cost end, you can set up a basic Shopify store with a free theme and develop the logo yourself using a free online logo-maker.
-Keep in mind that you’ll still want to reserve budget for professional product photos.
+On the low-cost end, you can set up a basic Shopify store with a free theme and develop the logo yourself using a free online logo maker.
+Keep in mind that you’ll still want to reserve some of your budget for professional product photos.
 We’ll discuss the importance of photography for jewelry later in this post.

 For larger budgets, work with a designer to translate your vision into a full branding package for your business—from the logo and website to packaging and marketing materials.
 Peruse the portfolios of Shopify Design Experts to find a designer whose work resonates with your tastes.

 What do you need to make your own jewelry?
-How you’ll develop your products—by hand or in a factory, at home, or outsourced—depends on the complexity of the design, price point, materials, and required skill level.
+How you’ll develop your products—by hand or in a factory, at home or outsourced—depends on the complexity of the design, price point, materials, and required skill level.
 In this section, we’ll discuss how to make jewelry in four ways:

 Handcrafting fine and one-of-a-kind (OOAK) jewelry can be one of the most involved yet personal and versatile of the production methods.
-Depending on materials and design, some methods of jewelry production require specialized training/certification and expensive equipment.
+Depending on materials and design, some methods of fine and OOAK jewelry production require specialized training/certification and expensive equipment.
 These methods include: